Tips and advice on garden care in July

 Feed weekly, as the nutrients in the potting compost will have been used up by now.
 We recommend a liquid feed high in sulphate of potash as this encourages flowering.
 Use as much as it takes to thoroughly dampen the compost throughout the container.

-For advice on which pruning tools to use, check out our buyer's guide.
+For advice on which pruning tools to use, check out our helpful guide.

-If the weather hots up in July, it can be tempting to reach for the sprinkler to keep your lawn looking good.
+If the weather hots up, it can be tempting to reach for the sprinkler to keep your lawn looking good.
 Conserve water without losing the greenery by resisting the urge to cut your grass too short.
 Simply raise the blade of your mower up 1 centimetre (cm) and you’ll quickly see the difference.

 Every time you mow, finish the job by trimming the edges of the lawn with a grass trimmer or edging shears.
 You may also want to feed it with lawn feed to keep it healthy.

-For more tips on caring for your lawn, head to our how to guide.
+For more tips on caring for your lawn or hot weather advice, check out our guides.

 July is the time to get the hedge trimming tools out again.
-If your hedges are yew or laurel, this may be the first and only time you trim them this year, whereas if you have Leyland cypress hedging, it could well be the third time.
+If your hedges are yew or laurel, this may be the first and only time you trim them this year, whereas if you have Leyland cypress hedging (also knwon as leylandii), it could well be the third time.

-If you're growing your own vegetables, continue to harvest them as soon as they're ready - although root crops can stay in the ground until you fancy using them.
+Continue to harvest your vegetables as soon as they're ready - although root crops can stay in the ground until you fancy using them.

 Water well in dry periods as stop-go growth is guaranteed to make your vegetables tough and tasteless or cause them to run to seed.